 Andy Pepper started at Newschannel 3 in 2007.
 After spending nearly eight years as a reporter and weekend anchor, he was promoted to sports director in January 2015.

 Andy began his career at WBOC in Salisbury, Maryland.
 Despite his best efforts, he didn’t love eating crabs.
-The crab cakes however “were a different story.”
-Andy started as a videographer, and spent several months as a News Reporter, before eventually being named Weekend Sports Anchor.
+The crab cakes, however, were a different story.
+Andy started as a videographer, and spent several months as a news reporter, before eventually being named weekend sports anchor.

-The Lock Haven University Graduate has been honored with three Edward R. Murrow awards, and four Associated Press Awards for “Best Sports Feature’.
-Andy also won a 2013 Emmy Award for ‘Best Sports-News Feature’, and this years ‘Michigan Association of Broadcasters’ Award for ‘Best Sportscast’.
+The Lock Haven University graduate has been honored with three Edward R. Murrow awards, and five Associated Press Awards for Best Sports Feature.
+Andy also has won an Emmy Award for Best Sports-News Feature, and Associated Press and Michigan Association of Broadcasters (MAB) awards for Best Sportscast.

-Andy is on the Advisory Board of the Kalamazoo Salvation Army, and the Fundraising board for the Kalamazoo Humane Society.
-He participates in the ‘Polar Plunge’ every February, and has raised over $17,000 (with an ultimate goal of $50,000) for Special Olympics.
+Andy is on the advisory board of the Kalamazoo Salvation Army, and the fundraising board for the Kalamazoo Humane Society.
+He participates in the Polar Plunge every February, and has raised more than $40,000 since 2009 (with an ultimate fundraising goal of $100,000) for Michigan Special Olympics.

-Andy also holds an ‘18 hour Bell Ringing Marathon’ every November to raise awareness of the need for volunteer Bell ringers during the Holiday season.
-He is also the yearly emcee for the ‘Kalamazoo Summer Stroll for Epilepsy’, and the ‘West Michigan Congenital Heart Walk’.
+Andy also holds an "18 hour Bell Ringing Marathon" every November to raise awareness of the need for volunteer Salvation Army bell ringers during the holiday season.
+He has also served as the emcee for the annual Kalamazoo Summer Stroll for Epilepsy, the Walk to Defeat ALS and the West Michigan Congenital Heart Walk.

 Contact Andy at firstname.lastname@example.org.